mcmpdouglas/jekyll-now/_posts/2017-03-08-Simple-Image-Deconvolution-on-OMERO!.md

 As an added convenience, I also included a simple way to produce theoretical PSFs using Christoph Gohlke's **[PSF module](http://www.lfd.uci.edu/~gohlke/code/psf.py.html)**.
 There's two different ways to use this module through omdecon:

-**Manually set your PSF.**

-  Enter all the information about your experiment, such as the technique and the different channels you used.
+**Manually set your PSF:** Enter all the information about your experiment, such as the technique and the different channels you used.

-**or, let omdecon automatically set your PSF.**

-  For this, your images will have to be tagged with the proper metadata:
+**or, let omdecon automatically set your PSF:** For this, your images will have to be tagged with the proper metadata:
   - Objective name (from which omdecon deduces immersion medium and technique used)
   - Numerical Aperture
   - Channel excitation and emission